Trump Falsely Claims Germans Are 'Turning Against Their Leadership' Because Crime Is 'Way Up'

-President Donald Trump took to Twitter, once again, to launch an attack at European leadership.
+President Donald Trump took to Twitter once again to launch an attack at European leadership.
 This time, Germany was Trump’s target.
-To be more precise, the POTUS referenced the most recent refugee wave, clearly implying in his tweet that it was indeed the influx of immigrants that is responsible for the alleged (and non-existent) spike in crime rate.
+To be more precise, the POTUS referenced the most recent refugee wave, implying in his tweet that it was indeed the influx of immigrants that is responsible for the alleged (and non-existent) spike in the crime rate.

-Below is the President’s tweet, verbatim.
+Below is the president’s tweet, verbatim.

 “The people of Germany are turning against their leadership as migration is rocking the already tenuous Berlin coalition.
 Crime in Germany is way up.
 Big mistake made all over Europe in allowing millions of people in who have so strongly and violently changed their culture!”